azmifarih/syb-task-1/README.md

 CMD ["nginx", "-g", "daemon off;"]
 EXPOSE 80
 ```
 I copy nginx/default.conf for nginx configuration.
-And then folder "dist" to nginx root folder.
+And then folder "dist" to the nginx root folder.

-For building the image and push to docker image registry, I use the following command:
+For building the image and push to the docker image registry, I use the following command:
 ```sh
 docker build -t azmifarih/weatherapp .
 docker login -u azmifarih -p {password}